I Missed Us

 I Missed Us is the fifth studio album by American R&B group SWV.
 It was released by Mass Appeal Entertainment and eOne Music on April 17, 2012.
 The album marked the trio's first studio album since their disbandment in 1997.
 Cainon Lamb worked with them on the majority of the record, while additional production was helmed by Carvin & Ivan, Michael "Big Mike" Clemons, and Bryan-Michael Cox.
 I Missed Us was preceded by three singles, including lead single "Co-Sign."
-It also includes their remake of the Patti LaBelle classic, "If Only You Knew" which earned SWV a Grammy Award nomination in the Best Traditional R&B Performance category.
+It also includes their cover of the Patti LaBelle classic, "If Only You Knew" which earned SWV a Grammy Award nomination in the Best Traditional R&B Performance category.

 Background

 I Missed Us is SWV's first album release in over a decade, following 1997's A Special Christmas and their disbandment the following year "amid plenty of dissension, to pursue individual projects and focus on their families".
 Michael J. Feeney of NY Daily News wrote the "road to recording “I Missed Us” wasn’t easy".
 Whilst discussing the break-up, group member Leanne Lyons said; “there were times we weren’t speaking” because "we allowed people to tear us apart".
 In addition to this, she explained; "we tried to do our own thing individually, then we realized we’re much stronger together" and that they "had to go through a transition of maturity".

 After a failed reunion for a comeback album, the group reunited for a few performances, notably the 2008 BET Awards before commencing work on the album in 2011.
 Clemons said "it felt really good to be recording with my sisters again" and that "the title of the album, ‘I Missed Us’ says it all.
 We missed the fans, but we also really missed each other”.
 Lyons said, "we wanted to bring love back.
 We wanted to take people through the process of love,”.
 She described the album as having a “youthful feel, but very damn grown.”